mthap Frequently Asked Questions

 Q. What is the accuracy of the various tests available?

 A. The best accuracy available is through sequencing.
 Sequencing determines each base in the genetic sequence.
 It is a mature technology which offers the highest degree of accuracy.
-FTDNA is probably the best known testing service which offers sequencing.
-The other type of test is genotyping done by a micro-array.
-Genotyping is good, but offers 99.8%-99.9% accuracy overall.
+FamilyTreeDNA (FTDNA) is probably the best known testing service which offers sequencing.
+Full Genomes Corporation also offers mtDNA sequencing included with its tests, but not as a standalone product.
+The other type of test is genotyping done by a micro-array, such as used by 23andMe and Genographic 2.0.
+Genotyping is good, offering 99.8%-99.9% accuracy overall.
 However, the accuracy of mtDNA genotyping is less than this due to the short length of the genetic sequence and the presence of clusters of markers relatively close together.
-Genotyping also is unable to determine results for some markers (no-calls), so even if the test covers relevant markers, some of those markers may not have any result.
+Genotyping also is sometimes unable to determine results for some markers (no-calls), so even if the test covers relevant markers some of those markers may not have a result.

 Q. How complete are the various tests?

 The entry-level sequencing tests only sequence a part of mtDNA.
 The most basic test looks only at a segment called HVR1, while a slightly more advanced test looks at HVR1 and HVR2.
-(One testing company even has something called HVR3 which other companies include in HVR2.)
+(Some testing companies split off part of HVR2 into HVR3.)
 These tests are enough to get an approximate haplogroup assignment most of the time, but usually cannot be very specific.
 In some cases a haplogroup determination based on these tests can be wrong.
-Likewise, the genotyping offered by deCODEme only tests 162 positions, and usually can only approximately determine a haplogroup.
+Likewise, basic genotyping tests, such as offered by deCODEme and others, only test 100-200 positions, and usually can only approximately determine a haplogroup.
 You shouldn't put too much faith in haplogroup determinations made based on the type of tests discussed in this paragraph.
 It will be at best approximate for most people.
+FTDNA's HVR tests also include a 22-SNP backbone panel to ensure that at least the top-level haplogroup is correct.

 Q. What is a haplogroup reference and why will it affect my haplogroup assignment?

 The important thing from all of this is that depending on what haplogroup reference is used, your haplogroup determination will be different.
 That means that even two tests which are completely accurate will still yield different results if they use a different reference, and both will technically be correct.
-At this writing, mthap uses PhyloTree Build 12, and I try to get it updated to new PhyloTree builds within a few days of release.
-23andMe currently claims to use the PhyloTree Build 7 release, which is still relatively recent (November 2009).
-FTDNA claims to use the Behar 2007 reference for their basic tests and what appears to be a homegrown reference for their FGS tests, both of which are very outdated.
-Thus even though their FGS test is the most accurate available, their interpretation is based on the most outdated reference among the leading testing services.
+At this writing, mthap uses PhyloTree Build 17, and I try to get it updated to new PhyloTree builds within a few days of release.
+23andMe currently uses PhyloTree Build 7.
+FTDNA currently uses PhyloTree Build 14 for their reference, however haplogroup assignments for HVR tests tend to be conservative.
+Genographic 2.0 appears to use PhyloTree Build 13.

 Q. How are the results interpreted, and how does this affect the haplogroup assignment?

 A. Interpreting test results is a difficult problem!
-Most services devise a list of "defining markers" and base their assignments on that.
-The main problem with this approach is that many markers arise in many different parts of the tree.
+Some testing services devise a list of "defining markers" for haplogroups and base their assignments on that.
+The main problem with this approach is that many markers arise in multiple parts of the tree.
 Another problem is that particular test results may not test relevant markers, or may have no-call for relevant markers.
+Some markers also tend to revert back to the ancestral form.
 Creating these lists of criteria is also painstaking to do, so it is easy for errors to creep in.
-At this writing, it is known that 23andMe has some errors in the v2 charts which result in incorrect assignments for some people.
-These errors are reportedly fixed for v3 results and v2 customers will receive an update later.

 mthap takes a different approach.
 The PhyloTree data is processed into a computer usable form.
 This is done completely automatically to reduce the chance of errors. mthap then takes the test data and compares it to the complete marker list for each individual haplogroup in the reference and a score is calculated of how well the data matches the haplogroup.
 The haplogroup with the best score will then be presented as the top match.
 At least two other close matches are also displayed, because the limitations of the test data may not be able to yield an exact match.

 Based on user experience, mthap usually makes the most accurate and up to date haplogroup assignment, limited by the completeness and accuracy of the test results used.
 Even so, it is possible that it may not make the best possible choice.
-For the best results, get an mtDNA FGS test done by a reputable company and have the results interpreted by an experienced professional genetic counselor.
+For the best results, get a Full Mitochodrial Sequence test done by a reputable company and have the results interpreted by an experienced professional genetic counselor.

 Q. How do I read the mthap report?